 As, I said above I have been obsessed with ocean waves ever since I started surfing.
 My first step was to discover how the waves were formed and now I am studying what happens when they leave their original area.
 I will finally study what happens when the ocean waves enter the beach zone and become surf, which will no doubt be the most difficult part of my study.

-I am very dedicated to getting my P.h.D in Physical Oceanography at SOEST at the University of Hawaii, Money is the only think standing in my way.
-I am study by myself at home which is challenging since I just finished my undergraduate degree.
+I am very dedicated to going to graduate school for Physical Oceanography at SOEST at the University of Hawaii, Money is the only thing standing in my way.
+I am studying by myself at home which is challenging since I just finished my undergraduate degree.

 Here are my thoughts on my subset of Physical Oceanography:

 Physical oceanographers apply theory and observation to study the circulation of oceans.
 As heat, salt, and other dissolved chemicals move through the oceans and into lakes and rivers, these scientists are able to track this movement.
 They also study tides and waves to see how these things affect the atmosphere and nearby ecosystems.
 Once the data is collected, physical oceanographers may then build computer simulations that mimic the movement of the ocean.